-Grand Champion Cat - In Memory of Judy Ehrlich / Don Ehrlich Special cash awards by the Anna Mae Grimmett Fund
+Champion Cat - In Memory of Judy Ehrlich by Don Ehrlich Special cash awards by the Anna Mae Grimmett Legacy Fund

-40 Decorated Cat Cage
+- 30 Decorated Cat Cage - No Premium ribbon only.

-No Premium - ribbon only.
+Dept. L - Home Environment Judging: Tuesday, August 6 - 8:30 a.m.

-Dept. L - Home Environment Judging: Saturday, July 29 - 1:30 p.m.
+- 1. A 4-Her may enter only one exhibit in this department. - 2.
+Entries in this division whether a single exhibit, poster or notebook, must show a complete design plan for the remodeling or makeover of the room in which the exhibit is representing.
+No entry will be judged without the complete design plan including before and after photos of the complete design.

-- 1. A 4-Her may enter only one exhibit in this department. - Entries in this division whether a single exhibit, poster or notebook, must show a complete design plan for the remodeling or makeover of the room in which the exhibit is representing.
-No entry will be judged without the complete design plan including before and after photos of the complete design. - Each 4-Her pre-entered in Home Environment will participate in conference judging and must represent his or her project(s) in person.
+- 3. Each 4-Her pre-entered in Home Environment will participate in conference judging and must represent his or her project(s) in person. - 4.
+Exhibits should be of high quality (as compared to quick, simple crafts), suitable for use in the home several months throughout the year.
+Holiday-specific items are discouraged.